caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

       compression: gzip
 ```

-Finally, we'll need to tell our postgres "deployment" to use this configuration.
+Finally, we'll need to tell our Postgres cluster to use this configuration, and enable WAL archiving.
-We'll add the following to the Cluster `spec` so we can enable WAL archiving:
+We'll add the following to the Cluster `spec` field:

 ```yaml
 plugins: